vfx01j/Tensorflow-MKL-Mac/README.md

 `$ pip install --ignore-installed --upgrade /tmp/tensorflow_pkg/tensorflow-1.3.1-cp27-cp27m-macosx_10_12_intel.whl`

 After the installation, let's have a fast (10x-50x) implementation of protobuf to boost the performance:

+(*This is also the solution to **KeyError: "Couldn't find enum google.protobuf.MethodOptions.IdempotencyLevel"** while running command like "import tensorflow" within python)

 For Python 2.7:

 `pip install --upgrade \